 Of the three, it fetches the lowest market price.
-As such, it's the variety of choice for the creation of cocoa-flavored products and cocoa butter (the fat removed from cacao beans).
+As such, it's the variety of choice for the creation of cocoa-flavored products and cocoa butter (the fat removed from cacao beans, also called "cacao butter").

 It comprises about 10% of the world's cacao production, as well as the bulk of the fine-flavor cacao market.
 The criollo qualities of trinitario pods can be expressed in the form of white cacao beans, sometimes as few as 5% of the beans, or one to two in each pod.

 It's cultivated mostly on small estates in Latin America, almost exclusively for consumption in artisan chocolate bars, and comprises 1-2% of the world's cacao production.
 The most expensive of the three types, criollo trees are being planted more often these days.

 Sometimes they're even taking the place of older forastero trees in an attempt to gain more money from each harvest.
-Incentive for this comes because, despite bearing fewer fruit on average than their counterparts, criollo can fetch upwards of 5x market price per metric tonne, if identified and treated properly post-harvest.
+Incentive for this comes because, despite bearing fewer fruit on average than their counterparts, criollo can fetch upwards of 5x market price per metric ton, if identified and treated properly post-harvest.

-Cacao Nacional, a cacao varietal native to Ecuador was believed to be forastero, but is now classified as its own type of cacao, while Ecuador may very well be the native land of Theobroma cacao, after all.
+Cacao Nacional, a cacao varietal native to Ecuador was believed to be forastero, but is now classified as its own genetically distinct family of cacao, while Ecuador may very well be the native land of Theobroma cacao, after all.

 So is it Cacao or Cocoa?

-"Cacao" is both the scientific name for the species of fruit from which chocolate is made, as well as being the Spanish word.
-In English and French the plant is called "cocoa."
+"Cacao" is both the scientific name for the species of fruit from which chocolate is made, as well as being the Spanish and French word.
+In English the plant is called "cocoa."
 I used to think that the distinction lay in whether the fruit was in its raw state or its processed one.
 But Hallot's explanation makes more sense than any other one I've encountered.

 As a chocolate aficionado and an avid traveler whose interests are largely in Latin America, my preferred term is cacao (evidenced forever in the name of my site).
 This word, however, tends to throw people off, as it has different connotations in different contexts.

 While others hear the word and think of the fruit of their childhood or long days working on a plantation; still others recall fudge-scented rooms full or roasting cacao or their first bite of artisan chocolate.